suzhenye/polykube/README.md

 Multiple languages, multiple service discovery patterns.

-This is a playground for me to experiment with the following things:
+This is a playground for me to experiment with random things.

+## Implemented

 1. ASP.NET vNext (development, K Runtime, packaging, etc)
-2. Docker support
-3. Kubernetes API in .NET
-4. Other apps in other languages playing nice with my choice of service discovery, etc

-Note: Thanks to [prozachj](https://github.com/prozachj) for [the ASP.NET vNext Docker image](https://github.com/ProZachJ/docker-mono-aspnetvnext).
+2. Docker: using it for deployment, and repeatable builds hopefully (vnextapi is deployed like a dynamic app)
+3. Service discovery via key value stores - probably etcd

+## Plan to implement

+1. Add registrator
+2. Consume registrator from vnextapi project
+3. Consume registrator from new golang project (+ docker config for it, kube cfg for it, etc)
+4. Have a static js frontend served by JS that talks to my two backends.
+  - It will show the various backend machines available that they can find from discovery

-## Additional ideas
+## Future ideas

-1. Build a Dockerfile for building the solution and dropping the docker container outputs.
-2. Chronos (by implication Mesos?)
+1. Chronos (by implication Mesos?)

 ## Running

-This relies on the location of kubernetes (`~/Code/kubernetes`).
+### Dependencies

+1. Docker (so, Linux, or boot2docker)

+These `cd`s expect you to have `kubernetes` and `polykube` checked out in ~/Code/.
+Change them accordingly if you need to.
+(Note, the Makefile in `polykube` references `kubernetes` at ~/Code/kubernetes, so you have to change it there as well.)

 This will run a single instance of `vnextapi` in a container.
 You can see it at http://localhost:8000.
 ```
+cd ~/Code/polykube
 make
 make run
 ```